MauricioCafiero/CafChem/regex.md

 >>Match found in line 8
 ```
 By specifying we wanted the begining of the line, we got it.
+- In each case we got a match object.

 - Lets look for wB97XD so we can replace it with B3LYP: